 How to Handle a Non-Venomous Snake Bite

 Snake bites from snakes without venom can still pose a health risk.
 Long fangs and a mouth full of bacteria leave snake bites prone to infection.
-If the bite is deep or tore tissue, stitches may be required.
-If not, the steps are simple for cleaning the wound:
+If the bite is deep or has torn tissue, stitches may be required.
+If not, the steps simple for cleaning the wound:

 - Rinse out the wound with clean water

 - Clean the wound with mild soap and water